-Elections are normally held at a regular troop meeting, and take about half an hour to complete.
+Elections are normally held at a regular unit meeting, and take about half an hour to complete.
 In order for an election to be held, at least 50% of active youth members must be present – if less than 50% are present, the election must be rescheduled.

-The OA elections must be completed by a trained election team with support of unit Arrowmen, the OA troop/team representative and the unit leader.
-Colonneh Lodge follows all Order of the Arrow policies contained in the Guide to Officers and Advisers (see pages 20 - 23 for membership and election information).
+The OA elections must be completed by a trained election team with support of unit Arrowmen, the unit OA representative and their adviser, and the unit leader.
+Colonneh Lodge follows all Order of the Arrow policies contained in the Guide to Unit Elections.

 Guide to Elections